-Marta Delatte (1982) is an Internet researcher, journalist and maker.
+Marta Delatte (1982) is an Internet researcher, journalist, educator, and the founder and research director of Liquen Data Lab.
 Graduated in Journalism (URL), she continued her education with a PgDip in Cultural Management (URL), and later on, with a Masters Degree in Music as Interdisciplinary Art (UB).
 She is currently completing her PhD in Digital Memory at the University of Hull as a member of the Media and Memory Research Initiative, a centre of excellence for research on the collection, preservation, interpretation, and dissemination of mediated memories, especially those that may be vulnerable due to institutional neglect or association with emerging areas of interest.
-She is also a contributing writer for VICE, The Creators Projects and Broadly en Español and her film essays and multimedia artwork, mainly based on found-footage narrative, has been shown in Barcelona, Madrid, Wien, New York, Sarajevo and Hanoi.
+She has been a contributing writer for VICE, The Creators Projects and Broadly en Español and her film essays and multimedia artwork, mainly based on found-footage narrative, has been shown in Barcelona, Madrid, Wien, New York, Sarajevo and Hanoi.

-She also has collaborated as a guest educator for the European Commission Camp "Generation 1992" (Barcelona, July 2011) and for The Will to Live Center, a Social Enterprise, operating in the field of supporting and assisting the handicapped’s integration completely through training, orienting and consulting in order to help disabled people find suitable jobs and sources to consume their products (Hanoi, February-June 2011).
+She is currently teaching at LCI Barcelona School of Higher Education in Design.
+Previously she has collaborated as teacher assistant at the School of Drama, Music and Screen of the University of Hull (UK, 2015-2016) and as guest educator for projects such as the European Commission Camp "Generation 1992" (Barcelona, July 2011) and for The Will to Live Center, a Social Enterprise, operating in the field of supporting and assisting the handicapped’s integration completely through training, orienting and consulting in order to help disabled people find suitable jobs and sources to consume their products (Hanoi, February-June 2011).

 In 2015 she was awarded with a Doctoral Scholarship at the Media and Memory Research Initiative of the University of Hull (UK) where she is contributing to the discussion around knowledge discovery in creative archives and leading the development of a web app -net.wanderingliquen.com- that is being build collaboratively to enable feminist engagements with archives and new models of history.
-In 2015 she also participated at the conference "Feminist Research Methodologies: Challenges and Negotiations" at Sheffield Hallam University and started collaborating as undergraduate trainer with the University of Hull where she is currently Teacher Assistant of the module Performance and the self at the School of Drama, Music, and Screen.
+In 2015 she also participated at the conference "Feminist Research Methodologies: Challenges and Negotiations" at Sheffield Hallam University and started collaborating as undergraduate trainer at the School of Drama, Music, and Screen of University of Hull.